Donkey's Tail: First Donkey's Tail Exhibition in Moscow in March 11 – April 8, 1912

 Famous symbolist poet and critic Maximilian Voloshin noted that “the public was disappointed, as it had become accustomed to scandals and expected more, and the Burliuk brothers know how to stun - but this time, they didn't.
 And despite Larionov's haughty phrase that "You are my epigones", which he hurled at Knave of Diamonds, in the general public's opinion it was Knave of Diamonds's David Burliuk who turned out to be more radical and more to the left than Larionov.
 The Muscovites found that "Donkey's Tail" was not up to its name, and for a good reason reproached the artists for self-praise.”

-In Voloshin's expert view (he himself was a fine watercolour artist), “in terms of painting, the exhibition does not present anything outrageous or stunning.
-"The Donkey's Tail" is indeed more daring and audacious in words, than in sheer painting.
-In reality, you see some sketchy painting made with a quick brush, often talented, and intended to look sloppy, the one that is always random and supposed to secretly mock the spectator.
-All the participants of "The Donkey's Tail" seem to have a special passion for depicting ordinary soldiers' life, military camps, hairdressers, prostitutes and callus operators.
-They clearly try to borrow their colors from the objects they depict: they paint hairdressers with pink lipstick, fixatives, brilliantines and hair growth liquids, the soldiers - with particles of tar, dirt, oiled leather.
-In this way they manage to convey the aroma of the things they depict.”
+In his analysis, watercolor artist and critic Maximilian Voloshin observed that the Donkey's Tail exhibition was "more daring and audacious in words than in sheer painting," describing the artworks as quick, intentionally rough sketches that teased the viewer's expectations.
+He noted that the artists shared a distinct focus on everyday subjects, such as soldiers, barbers, and sex workers, and often selected their color palettes to match their subject matter.
+According to Voloshin, by using hues reminiscent of pomade for hairdressers or mud and leather for military life, the painters successfully captured the atmosphere of their themes.